 There are many things that we do every day that can trigger migraines.
 To identify your migraine triggers, try keeping a migraine diary.
 Pay attention to all the things you do and eat before you develop your migraine.
 Here are some of the more common migraine triggers to look out for:

-- Diet: The things you eat or drink can significantly impact your migraines.
+The things you eat or drink can significantly impact your migraines.
 Caffeine is a known migraine trigger for many people, either directly or during withdrawal.
 Alcohol can cause migraines because of its effects on the brain and because it can lead to dehydration.
 Artificial sweeteners and monosodium glutamate (MSG) have been linked to migraines for some people.

-- Medications: Medications that affect your blood flow can trigger migraines, including blood pressure medications and erectile dysfunction (ED) drugs.
+Medications that affect your blood flow can trigger migraines, including blood pressure medications and erectile dysfunction (ED) drugs.
 Some vitamins can trigger migraines and medications that contain hormones or caffeine can also cause migraines.
 SSRIs and other antidepressants can also lead to migraines.
 Sometimes, you may experience serious rebound headaches from using too many pain medications.

-- Hormonal Fluctuations: Women of childbearing ages can experience migraines related to their menstrual cycle or in relation to the cycle of their birth control medication.
+Women of childbearing ages can experience migraines related to their menstrual cycle or in relation to the cycle of their birth control medication.

-- Stress: Emotional stress can lead to jaw clenching which can cause migraines or it can lead directly to migraines.
+Emotional stress can lead to jaw clenching which can cause migraines or it can lead directly to migraines.

-- Sleep: Sleep problems, either getting too much or not enough sleep, can lead to migraines.
+Sleep problems, either getting too much or not enough sleep, can lead to migraines.
 Sleep apnea can also be a cause of migraines.

-- Exercise: Stimulating your heart and blood flow can trigger migraines in some people.
+Stimulating your heart and blood flow can trigger migraines in some people.

-- Sex: As with exercise, some people develop migraines in response to sexual excitement or activity.
+As with exercise, some people develop migraines in response to sexual excitement or activity.

 If you identify certain activities or dietary items that seem to be causing your migraines, you can begin avoiding them to try to reduce migraines.
 With medications, talk to your doctor first before stopping taking them.